Country Music: Live at the Ryman, A Concert Celebrating the Film by Ken Burns | Friday, February 28 at 9< < Back to

 Featuring Performances by Dierks Bentley, Rosanne Cash, Rodney Crowell, Rhiannon Giddens, Vince Gill, Kathy Mattea, Ketch Secor, Ricky Skaggs, Marty Stuart, Asleep at the Wheel, Holly Williams and Dwight Yoakam

-COUNTRY MUSIC: LIVE AT THE RYMAN, A CONCERT CELEBRATING THE FILM BY KEN BURNS, featuring many of the artists who appear in the upcoming Ken Burns documentary COUNTRY MUSIC, will air on Saturday, September 14 from 8:00-10:00 p.m. on WOUB.
+COUNTRY MUSIC: LIVE AT THE RYMAN, A CONCERT CELEBRATING THE FILM BY KEN BURNS, featuring many of the artists who appeared in the Ken Burns documentary COUNTRY MUSIC, will air on Friday, February 28 from 9:00-11:00 p.m. on WOUB.
 The concert, which took place at Nashville’s historic Ryman Auditorium on Wednesday, March 27, 2019, was hosted by Burns and featured performances by Dierks Bentley, Rosanne Cash, Rodney Crowell, Rhiannon Giddens, Vince Gill, Kathy Mattea, Ketch Secor of Old Crow Medicine Show, Ricky Skaggs, Marty Stuart, Asleep at the Wheel, Holly Williams and Dwight Yoakam.

 “In country music, we found a love for storytelling that translates everyday experiences into universal truths that we can all identify with,” said Ken Burns.

 In addition to live performances of iconic country songs, select clips from the film were highlighted throughout the evening.
 The event was produced by Opry Entertainment and Florentine Films, and made possible thanks to the support from Bank of America, Burns’s corporate underwriter.